matteofigus/awesome-speaking/README.md

 *List of Call of Paper sites and services.*

-* [Call to Speakers](http://calltospeakers.com/) - A list of open applications for conference talks.
-Get notified of new opportunities via a weekly newsletter, Twitter account, or RSS feed.
 * [Callback Women](http://www.callbackwomen.com/) - Sharing CFPs via [Twitter](https://twitter.com/callbackwomen).
 * [PaperCall](https://papercall.io/) - Place to manage your talks and submissions.
 * [IT CFP List](https://github.com/softwaremill/it-cfp-list) - List of IT conferences Call For Papers, changes are also published via Twitter [@ItCfpList](https://twitter.com/ItCfpList).